Ali Kony: Defection

 In June 2021, Ali decided to defect from the LRA due to his discord with his father, who often fought with his mother and his desire to start a new life with his children and wife.
 As night approached, he and his family covertly left the base in Kafia Kingi for Songo because they did not want to raise an alert.
 As he arrived in Songo, he started his new life.
 He became a businessman who owned shops and traded gold and cannabis as a middleman.
 In addition to becoming an entrepreneur, he worked as a farmer and a taxi driver.

 In April 2023, a civil war broke out in Sudan.
 Responding to this turmoil, Ali and his family decided to move to Juba.
 Amidst the journey to Juba, one of his children got malaria.
 After weeks of journey, they arrived in Juba with no money.
 Arriving in Juba, Kony went to the Ugandan Embassy and presented himself as a businessman in Sudan.
 The Ugandan Embassy then gave Kony a travel permit, and they travelled to Gulu.
 Upon arriving in Gulu on 1 July, he lived in a rented house with his family.

+Post-defection

 Ali and his family met Yoweri Museveni in the State House, Entebbe on 25 August 2023.
 During the meeting, Museveni promised that he would provide Ali 30 acres of land, a farm, and a house.
+In June 2024, he joined the Senior Non-Commissioned Officers (SNCO) training course for seven months at Gaddafi Military Barracks, Jinja.
+After finishing the course, the government did not enlist him in the army.

-However, the president's promises had not been materialised and they still struggle to adapt to the new lifestyle by February 2025.
+However, the president's promises had not been materialised and they still struggled to adapt to the new lifestyle in February 2025.
+In November 2025, The Times reported that Ali worked as a tuk-tuk driver and vegetable farmer and kept a low profile.